 |filter()||Returns a new RDD formed by selecting those elements of the source on which the function returns true|

-|reduceByKey()||Used to aggregate values of a key using a function|
+|reduceByKey()||Aggregates the values of a key using a function|

-|groupByKey()||Used to convert a (key, value) pair to (key, <iterable value>) pair|
+|groupByKey()||Converts a (key, value) pair into a (key, <iterable value>) pair|

 |union()||Returns a new RDD that contains all elements and arguments from the source RDD|

-|intersection()||Returns a new RDD that contains an intersection of elements in the datasets|
+|intersection()||Returns a new RDD that contains an intersection of the elements in the datasets|

 These transformations are executed when they are invoked or called.
 Every time transformations are applied, a new RDD is created.